harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/_sto-ref-yaml-example.md

-The following YAML pipeline includes example stages for scanning a repository (Bandit step), an image (AquaTrivy step), and an app (ZAP step).
+The following YAML pipeline includes example steps for scanning a repository (Bandit step), an image (AquaTrivy step), and an app (ZAP step).

 :::tip
 If you want to set up scan steps programmatically using YAML, the best practice is to set up your step in a pipeline using the Visual Editor and then copy, paste, and edit the YAML definition.